Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

   --lengthy             Extended reporting.
   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
-Default: unknown --no-perfdata         Suppress the performance data section from the output.
+Default: ok --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is